 How Beauhurst classifies impact funds

 ‘Positive impact’ means different things to different people, so establishing a precise definition of this type of investment is complex.
 For the purposes of this article, we’ve focused on intent: we only included funds that explicitly state that having a positive social or environmental impact is central to their investment decisions, and not just a byproduct of philosophy or sector restrictions.
-We’ve also excluded any funds that are simply investing in an environmentally and socially-responsible manner (ESG investing).

 For a list of investors generating a positive social impact by backing underrepresented founding teams (as opposed to companies whose products or services are impact-led), take a look at these 16 diversity-focused funds.